StefanoAnzolut/business-guide/source/account/seals.rst

 ..
 NOTE::
    This feature is only available to Enterprise customers.
 To request an electronic seal for your company, contact your Account executive at Skribble.

 Electronic seals are used to sign documents on behalf of your company as a legal entity.
-To enable your Skribble Business members to seal documents, you will have to unlock the seal for each member.
+To enable your Skribble Business members to seal documents, you'll have to unlock the seal for each member.

-After you’ve requested to use your company’s seal on our e-signing platform, we’ll set it up for you.
-Once this is done, you’ll see the seal in your Skribble Business.
-As an admin, you will be able to:
+After you've requested to use your company's seal on our e-signing platform, we'll set it up for you.
+Once this is done, you'll see the seal in your Skribble Business.
+As an admin, you can:

 •	Activate the seal (must be done for each seal)
 •	Manage API keys and members allowed to use the seal